albertoanguita/fullstack-nanodegree-tournament-results/README.md

 The code implements all basic requirements in the project, plus the OMW functionality from the extra credits

+The extra functionality is tested using code shared by a student in the forums: https://discussions.udacity.com/t/test-cases-for-project-2-extra-credit/18699?u=alberto_1885411934

 ## Database structure
 This script file contains the sql commands to create the schema of the tournament database.
 The database is composed of two tables: 'players' and 'matches'.
 The former stores information about the registered players, and the latter about already finished matches between players.